How to Market a Fintech Company with Paid Search

 The problem is that most fintech marketing teams either avoid paid search entirely (because CPCs look expensive in isolation) or run it the way a DTC brand would (optimizing for form fills instead of pipeline).
 Neither approach captures what paid search actually does well for B2B fintech: capturing intent from buyers who are actively evaluating your category.

-We ran a paid search program for a B2B fintech platform serving institutional investors and asset managers — $36K/month blended across Google, Bing, and LinkedIn Ads.
+We ran a paid search program for a B2B fintech platform serving institutional investors and asset managers.
+They spent $36K/month blended across Google, Bing, and LinkedIn Ads.
 The result was a 4.75x ROAS and more than $2M in closed-won deals, with a 40% year-over-year improvement in efficiency.
 That didn't happen by accident.
 It happened because we connected ad spend to CRM data and optimized for revenue, not clicks.

 Here's what we learned.